-The thesis of the American media is more or less this: Russian efforts to sap the West with relentless media warfare are starting to produce results.
-They are even weakening a key factor in the US line of defense: the military.
+The thesis of the American media is more or less this: Russian efforts to weaken the West with a relentless media war are starting to produce results.
+They are even weakening a key factor in the US defense line: the military.
 And this creates alarm in the Pentagon.

 Although most Americans still view Moscow as a key opponent in the United States, new polls suggest that the vision is changing, particularly among the families of military members.